grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 [//]: # (### Herschel comes aboard the _Prospect_ for the first time.)

 [//]: # (Morning: day 3, run to Stilt City)
 Shakes stumbled to the galley to pick up his morning coffee.
 There he found Hemi who accompanied him down to the open hatch leading to the _Gnat_.
-Shakes disappeared down through that hatch and returned holding a small wire cage with a splotchy gray bird.
+Shakes disappeared through that hatch and returned holding a small wire cage with a splotchy gray bird.
 Herschel was sleek and trim, with an unmistakable intelligence to the eyes.

 "Fuckin' Hemi meet fuckin' Herschel," said Shakes holding the cage up for Hemi to take while he climbed up out of the _Gnat_.